espressif/esp-iot-solution/examples/display/lcd/rgb_lcd_8bit/README.md

                                        +-------------------+
 ```

-* The LCD parameters and GPIO number used by this example can be changed in [lv_port.h](main/lv_port.h).
+* The LCD parameters and GPIO number used by this example can be changed in [example_rgb_lcd_8bit.c](main/example_rgb_lcd_8bit.c).
+Especially, please pay attention to the **vendor specific initialization**, it can be different between manufacturers and should consult the LCD supplier for initialization sequence code.
-* Especially, please pay attention to the **vendor specific initialization**, it can be different between manufacturers and should consult the LCD supplier for initialization sequence code.
+* The LVGL parameters can be changed not only through `menuconfig` but also directly in [lvgl_conf.h](components/lvgl/lvgl/lvgl_conf.h)

-* Furthermore, pay attention to the voltage level used when turning on the LCD backlight.
-Some LCD modules require a low voltage level to turn on, while others require a high voltage level.
-You can modify the macro definition `EXAMPLE_LCD_BK_LIGHT_ON_LEVEL` to change the backlight voltage level in [lv_port.h](main/lv_port.h).
+### Configure the Project

-* If the RGB LCD panel exclusively supports the DE mode, you can even bypass the HSYNC and VSYNC signals by assigning `EXAMPLE_PIN_NUM_HSYNC` and `EXAMPLE_PIN_NUM_VSYNC` with -1.
+Run `idf.py menuconfig` and navigate to `Example Configuration` menu.

 ### Build and Flash